Bone Graft Surgery – Restore Your Smile and Confidence with This Advanced Procedure

 It is a method where a surgeon places bone at place where an implant will be positioned to establish a thicker area to support it.

-Grafts are of 4 types.
-Autografts, allografts, isografts, and xenografts.
-Grafting materials can be bone, cartilage, skin, veins, etc.
+There are four different types of grafts – Autografts, Allografts, Isografts, and Xenografts.
+The grafting materials can be bone, cartilage, skin, veins, etc.

-We have a patient at Richardsons dental and craniofacial hospital on whom a successful primary cleft lip and palate corrective surgery as a child was done.
-After 10 years he has returned for his subsequent correction of the cleft alveolus.
+At Richardsons dental and craniofacial hospital, Dr.Sunil Richardson successfully performed cleft lip and palate corrective surgery on a child.
+A 10-year-old’s parents fixed an appointment with us for his subsequent correction of the cleft alveolus.
 His CBCT displayed a large bony defect on the upper jaw on his respective cleft side.
 Correction of this cleft alveolus is known as Secondary Alveolar Bone Grafting.
-This defect needs to be filled out and usually requires grafts.
-For him, a cancellous bone from the iliac crest was harvested to graft that defect.
+This defect usually requires to be filled with grafts.
+For him, a cancellous bone from the iliac crest was harvested to graft the defect.

-Grafting in this defect is essential, as they not only enable the tooth to erupt in a better position but also gives the patient one upper jaw or maxilla as one unit.
-One maxilla is essential for nice, esthetic, and a very well balanced face.
+Grafting was highly vital in this case as the defect will not allow the tooth to erupt in a better position and it gives the patient one upper jaw or maxilla as one unit.
+One maxilla is essential for nice, aesthetic, and a very well-balanced face.